wannesds/old_myportfolio/README.md

 - add global color 'wheel' under logo as a small easter egg OR add somewhere on home as show-off
 - lookup and add correct Copyrights
 - digitalize some drawings and add subtle on background
-- MAYBE redo logo for something smoother
+- (pending) redo logo for something smoother
 - make/find a good profile pic
-- design about>box border and specific banner for each
+- (pending) design about>box border and specific banner for each
--
+- head nav hover tweak effect